polyphony-chat/docs/docs/Protocol Specifications/core.md

 When successfully authenticated, a client receives a session token, which can then be used to access authenticated routes on the REST API and to establish a WebSocket connection.
 Each ID-Cert can only have one active session token at a time.

+!!! info "About session tokens"

+    Session tokens are used to authenticate a user over a longer period of time, instead of, for example, requiring the user to solve a challenge string every time they want to access a protected route.

 #### 4.1.1 Authenticating on a foreign server